 Subsequently the Jewish community was greatly hit by the Nazi German occupation and its Holocaust (1941-1945).
 The remaining Jews have largely emigrated to Israel.

-A dysproportional number of Lithuania's Jews collaborated with the Soviet occupational authorities, with 30,6% of Lithuania's communist party members in 1940 being Jewish.
+A dysproportionally large number of Lithuania's Jews collaborated with the Soviet occupational authorities, with 30,6% of Lithuania's communist party members in 1940 being Jewish (80% prior to mass recruitment).
 Religion, shunned by the communists, also lost ground: according to the 2001 census only 25% of Jews profess Jewish faith with the majority of Lithuania's Litvaks being atheists (the biggest atheist percentage among all ethnic communities).

 Thus there are similarities between modern Jewish minority and the Russophone community in their linguistic, irreligious and political preferences.